freerware/work/README.md

 Please check out our [code of conduct][code-of-conduct] to get up to speed how we do things.

+## Artwork

+Discovered via the interwebs, the artwork was created by Marcus Olsson and Jon Calhoun for [Gophercises][gophercises].

 [inserter-doc]: https://godoc.org/github.com/freerware/work#Inserter
 [updater-doc]: https://godoc.org/github.com/freerware/work#Updater
 [deleter-doc]: https://godoc.org/github.com/freerware/work#Deleter